-Pending: 'Who Knows What Evil Lurks?'
-The hunt for a kidnapper will unleash a terror that will consume one of the Agents, and death is the price of hatred.
+'Who Knows What Evil Lurks?'
+When Tony DiNozzo is kidnapped, the hunt unleashes a terror that will consume one of the Agents, and Death is the price of Hatred.

 I also have stories that do not follow the series described above.
 Some are one-shots, some are divergences, some are startling.

-'McGee's Lesson': Siobhan O'Mallory asks Tim to help with a Self-Defense course, but who learns the real lesson?
+'McGee's Lesson': Siobhan O'Mallory asks Tim to teach a Self-Defense course, but who learns the real lesson?

 'Three Wishes': Sarah McGee receives as astonishing delivery and learns the lesson 'Be careful what you wish for, you might get it'.

 'Into the Light': The last day of NCIS' most celebrated Agent brings friends back together for a final 'goodbye'.
 A brief glimpse into the future.

 'Transition': Michelle Palmer decides to take a short vacation to celebrate a Wiccan Festival.
 Nothing goes right.
 A look at CBS' NCIS series.